adityasingh38/Basics-of-C/README.md

 ## Key Points
-Here are some important points about linear search:
+Here are some important points:

 •	Data Types: C has a variety of data types including int, float, double, char, and others.
 These data types are used to define variables, constants, and other objects in a C program.